James Kelsey (sculptor): Biography

 Kelsey decided to finally ignore much of the advice he had heard throughout his life and pursue his love of art with the goal of making it a career.
 He enrolled in the welding program at Olympic College.
 By the end of the two-year program, he had created four significant sculptures including And He Offered the Moon To the Sky, his first piece of public art, which can currently be seen on the Olympic College campus.

 While still taking classes, he secured a job with a local metal fabrication company as their sole welder and honed his skills while continuing his classes.
 Two years later, he quit his welding job to work for three years for a local stone sculptor, Will Robinson.
 Kelsey served as the fabricator for Robinson's bases and fountain basins, as well as learning stone working skills.
 This was also Kelsey's introduction to the business side of the art world as he accompanied Robinson to his galleries and installed sculptures in clients' homes.

 In 2002, Kelsey built his own studio on his property in Port Orchard, Washington.

-In 2007 Kelsey divorced from Misty Devin, his wife of 15 years.
-During that same year the financial crisis of 2007–2008 began.
-He struggled to maintain his home and art studio, but as the recession continued in 2012 he was forced to sell before an imminent foreclosure as part of the 2010 United States foreclosure crisis.
+In 2007, Kelsey divorced from Misty Devin, his wife of 15 years.
+During the 2008 financial crisis, he struggled to maintain his home and art studio, but as the Great Recession continued in 2012 he was forced to sell before an imminent foreclosure as part of the 2010 United States foreclosure crisis.
 In November 2012 Kelsey signed a contract with the mint company I.P.
 Callisons and traded three of his sculptures, Helios, Industrial Heart, and Eye of the Beholder, II, for one of their 7,000 square foot facilities in Centralia, Washington.

 In 2013 Kelsey was commissioned by the Fred Hutchinson Cancer Research Center in Seattle, Washington to create Touching the Intangible and Tuareg Sun.